 What is Better Triathlete?

-As an evergreen content creator in the triathlon space, Better Triathlete also provides coaches, athletes, and endurance enthusiasts with a platform to share their wisdom and perspectives.
+As a recognized triathlon blog in the endurance space, Better Triathlete also provides coaches, athletes, and endurance enthusiasts a platform to share their wisdom and perspectives.
 We allow guest blogging and editorial opportunities like featured content, reviews, and other quality ideas worth spreading.

 The Dynamic of Online Triathlon Coaching